What definitions apply to the Privacy Policy?

 Audio and Video Data – We collect audio, video and other electronic information from you.

-Customer Records – If you purchase our products or services, We collect from you information about what products or services you are considering, purchasing or using.
-This may include your name, signature, and credit card number.
+Customer Records – If you purchase our products or services, we collect from you information about what products or services you are considering, purchasing or using.
+This may include your name, signature, and payment information.
 We collect this information from you in order to provide our services and for business purposes.

 Network Activity – We collect information about your interactions with websites and the internet.
 We collect this information from you and third parties.

-Geolocation Data – We collect information from you about the geographic location from where your device accessed our Sites.
+Geolocation Data – We collect information from you about the geographic location from where your device accessed our Site.
 We collect this information from you and third parties.

 Inferences Drawn from Other Personal Information – We may make inferences to create a profile about a consumer reflecting the consumer’s preferences, characteristics, predispositions, behavior, attitudes, abilities, and aptitudes.

-Depending on your relationship with us, We may use your PI for one or more of the following purposes:, providing support and services you requested, personalizing content and experiences, analyzing and improving our services, content, functionality and the usability of our Sites, securing and protecting our assets and rights and preventing misconduct, complying with legal obligations, inviting you to participate in surveys and provide feedback to us, having a better understanding of your needs and interests, contacting you with information that may be of interest to you, improving marketing and promotional efforts and supporting our general business.
+Depending on your relationship with us, we may use your PI for one or more of the following purposes:, providing support and services you requested, personalizing content and experiences, analyzing and improving our services, content, functionality and the usability of our Site, securing and protecting our assets and rights and preventing misconduct, complying with legal obligations, inviting you to participate in surveys and provide feedback to us, having a better understanding of your needs and interests, contacting you with information, that may be of interest to you, for marketing and promotional efforts, including marketing and promotional efforts of third parties that we may collaborate from time to time, and supporting our general business.

-We may share your PI with our affiliates, third-party social media platforms (e.g., if you “comment” on a post), and other carefully selected business partners, or as part of a business transfer.
+We may share your PI, including for commercial and/or marketing purposes, with our affiliates, third-party social media platforms (e.g., if you “comment” on a post), and other carefully selected business partners, or as part of a business transfer.

-As a California resident, you have several rights regarding the collection, use, transfer, and processing of your PI.
-We have the right to reasonably verify your identity, to limit your rights to the extent they adversely affect the rights and freedoms of others and, if your request is excessive, repetitive or unfounded, to require payment from you.
-If a fee will apply, We will advise the person making the request before completing the request, explain why a fee applies and provide an estimate.
+As a resident of those states, there are several rights regarding the collection, use, transfer, and processing of your PI.
+We have the right to reasonably verify your identity, to limit your rights to the extent they adversely affect the rights and freedoms of others and, if your request is excessive, repetitive, or unfounded, to require payment from you.
+If a fee is applicable, we will advise the person making the request before completing the request, explain why a fee applies and provide an estimate.
 We may have additional rights under law and do not waive them.

-Only you, your parent or legal guardian (if you are not yet 18 years of age) or a person registered with the California Secretary of State that you authorize to act on your behalf may make a request related to your PI.
-To verify your identity as a California resident, We may request PI from you to compare against our records.
-We will only use Personal Information provided in your request to verify your identity and will delete any Personal Information you provide after processing the request.
-If We believe that your request is fraudulent We may take additional steps as necessary to verify your identity as a California resident.
+Only you, your parent or legal guardian (if you are not yet 18 years of age) or a person registered as may be set forth in your state’s law and that you authorize to act on your behalf may make a request related to your Personal Information.
+To verify your identity as a resident of one of the states, we may request Personal Information from you to compare such information against our records.
+We will only use the Personal Information provided in your request to verify your identity and will delete any Personal Information you provide after processing the request.
+If we believe that your request is fraudulent, we may take additional steps as necessary to verify your identity as a resident of the state.
 We may also request that you sign a declaration under the penalty of perjury.
 Making a verifiable consumer request does not require you to create an account with us.

-If you choose a person registered with the California Secretary of State to act on your behalf to submit your requests, We will require that you provide the agent and that the agent provide us with written permission to allow them to submit your request.
+If you choose a person registered as may be set forth in the state’s law to act on your behalf to submit your requests, we will require that you provide the agent and that the agent provide us with written permission to allow them to submit your request.
 We will also require that you verify your identity directly with us.

-You have the right to request that We and our service providers delete your PI that We collected from you and have retained.
+You have the right to request that we and our service providers delete your PI that we collected from you and have retained.
 This right is also subject to certain exceptions.
 We will let you know if an exception applies.
-These exceptions include where We or a service provider uses the PI to complete a transaction for which the PI was collected, provide goods or services that you requested or reasonably should have anticipated within the context of our relationship with you, use the information internally in a way that is compatible with the purpose for which you originally provided the information, detect or protect against security incidents, or malicious, deceptive, fraudulent, or illegal activity or otherwise comply with law.
+These exceptions include where we or a service provider uses the PI to complete a transaction for which the PI was collected, provide goods or services that you requested or reasonably should have anticipated within the context of our relationship with you, use the information internally in a way that is compatible with the purpose for which you originally provided the information, detect or protect against security incidents, or malicious, deceptive, fraudulent, or illegal activity or otherwise comply with law.
+If we decide not to act on your request, you have the right to appeal our denial of your request.
+We will provide you with an explanation for such denial and instructions on how to appeal our decision.

 You have the right to opt-out of the sale of your PI by a business subject to certain laws and regulations.
-We do not sell any PI, regardless of the person’s age, for money or anything similar.
-However, to the extent that third party advertising cookies and related technologies are ultimately determined to be a “sale” We may engage in that activity.
+To the extent that third party advertising cookies and related technologies are ultimately determined to be a “sale” we may engage in that activity.

-If you would like to request your PI, that your PI be deleted or that your PI not be sold, please send the request to privacy@K12.com or calling 703 483-7000.
+If you would like to request your PI, that your PI be deleted or that your PI not be sold, please send the request to privacy@K12.com or calling 703-483-7000.
+You may also opt-out, by clicking the "Do Not Sell or Share My Personal Information" link.

-You also have the right not to be discriminated against for exercising your privacy rights under California statutes.
+IMPORTANT: You also have the right not to be discriminated against for exercising your privacy rights under the state privacy statutes.
 We will not discriminate against you (by, for example, denying goods or services to you or providing a different level of quality of goods or services to you) because you exercised any of these privacy rights.

 What information is collected or shared on message boards and chats?

-We may have message boards or chat rooms on our Sites.
+We may have message boards or chat rooms on our Site or we may facilitate message boards or chat rooms on third party sites such as Discord.
 The information you put on a message board or in a chat room will be available to all users of that message board or chat room, and is no longer private.
 We cannot promise privacy of information that you disclose online in public areas.
 Disclosure is at your own risk.
 We reserve the right, but not the duty, to monitor the message boards and to publish your postings from message boards or chat rooms in other places on the Internet or in other formats.
+The message boards or chat rooms on third-party sites are subject to the terms of use, privacy policy and any other terms of those third-party sites.

 What happens when I link to other websites from Stride's Sites?